wmorgan/dcos-docs/1.7/tutorials/spark/README.md

 **Scope**:

-In the following how-to you will learn about how to use Spark on DCOS, from the simple first steps of how to launch a Spark job to using Spark interactively with [Apache Zeppelin](https://zeppelin.incubator.apache.org/).
+In the following tutorial you will learn about how to use Spark on DCOS, from the simple first steps of how to launch a Spark job to using Spark interactively with [Apache Zeppelin](https://zeppelin.incubator.apache.org/).

 **Further resources**: